 Fun fact: Special force sensors that our patients walk on in the floor of the lab are built into a 10,000-pound piece of concrete that is completely separate from the rest of the main hospital building.
 This is because the equipment is so sensitive that it could easily pick up vibrations from things like moving elevators, kids running around and big trucks outside.

 The word "gait" means a particular way or manner of walking.
-A gait analysis is an in-depth look at how your child walks or performs certain functions to get from one point to another.
-The ability to better see how the body moves helps our doctors evaluate, plan and provide the best possible treatment for your child.
+A clinical gait analysis is an in-depth look at how your child walks with or without the assistance of a walker, crutches or special braces.
+The ability to better see how your child’s body moves helps our doctors evaluate, plan and provide the best possible treatment.

-After the analysis, a team of our experts – including physical therapists, kinesiologists, orthopedic surgeons, physiatrists and engineers – reviews the reports and makes a recommendation for care of your child.
-While this might mean surgery for some patients, for others the recommended treatment plan can include physical therapy, medications or modifications to any orthotic or prosthetic being used.
-Our team works together to ensure that your child will be as mobile and active as possible.
+After a gait exam, our specialists review the reports and make a care recommendation for your child.
+This could include surgery, if needed, or physical therapy, medications or modifications to any orthotic or prosthetic they use.
+Our goal is to help your child be as mobile and active as possible.

-Because the CGMA is the only gait lab in the Denver Metro area, we are one of the few programs at Children's Hospital Colorado that regularly evaluates both children and adults.
-Although the CGMA was initially designed for children, our equipment, techniques and staff have proven invaluable in the examination of diagnoses that may develop later in childhood or adulthood.
+The Gait Lab was initially designed for kids, but because it’s the only accredited clinical gait lab in the Denver metro area, it’s one of the few programs at Children's Colorado that regularly evaluates both children and adults.
+With our equipment, techniques and expert staff, we’re a movement and gait clinic that also specializes in the evaluation of conditions that may develop later in childhood or adulthood.

-We typically see adults with the following conditions or problems:
+We typically see adults who experience the following: